simonlotzkar/1800_20233_17/README.md

 * Clean-Up
     * Fill in empty/incomplete function signatures and comment on rest of code
     * Refactor code into smaller fragments where possible
+* Write "Current Features" and "User Tasks" sections in readme